 Shadhika provides media internships to empower these young leaders to tell their stories firsthand.
 Through blogs, videos, photography, poetry, and social media posts, these young women leaders are sharing their personal challenges, strategies, and successes to advance their rights in their communities.

 After graduation, these young women leaders take a pledge to continue to “pay it forward” and mentor the next generation of girl leaders.
-Meeting annually, alumnae serve as advisors to Shadhika, helping us to improve our efforts in India.
+Meeting annually, alums serve as advisors to Shadhika, helping us to improve our efforts in India.

 DAWN Initiative to End Gender-based Violence